-A personal injury lawyer may help you understand the types of compensation possible for your case.
+A personal injury attorney can help you understand the types of compensation possible for your case to offset your financial losses.
 Your lawyer may also be able to identify parties who are liable for the compensation you are entitled to.

-According to Investopedia, both personal injury and wrongful death cases include the pursuit of economic and noneconomic damages for injuries or loss.
+Both personal injury and wrongful death cases include the pursuit of economic and non-economic damages for injuries or loss.

 These types of damages are easier to understand because they are clear cut.
 Medical bills, for example, include the direct correlation between care and costs, and they often need little explanation.